blobaa/bba-did-method-specification/docs/markdown/spec.md

 ## Introduction

 The `bba` DID method aims to enable the [Ardor](https://ardorplatform.org) blockchain to act as a [DPKI](https://www.weboftrust.info/downloads/dpki.pdf) within the [SSI](https://www.manning.com/books/self-sovereign-identity) ecosystem.
 It runs on the independent [IGNIS](https://www.jelurida.com/ignis) child chain and utilizes Ardors [Account Properties](https://ardordocs.jelurida.com/Account_Properties) feature to manage DIDs and corresponding DID controllers.
-A DID controller is always represented in form of an Ardor account and is by default separated from the public keys (if present) embedded in a DID Document.
+The Account Properties feature provides the possibility to tag an account with a small amount of data (160 characters).
+A DID controller is always represented in form of an Ardor account and is by default separated from the public keys (if present) embedded in a DID document.
 Think of a master key controlling the DID operations create, update and deactivate.
 A DID controller always corresponds to exactly one Ardor account, whereas one Ardor account can control multiple DIDs.

-DID and DID Document handling is decoupled so that multiple DID Document storages can be defined and integrated to store DID Document Templates (DID Documents without a DID reference).
+DID and DID document handling is decoupled so that multiple DID document storages can be defined and integrated to store DID document templates (DID documents without a DID reference).
 In its current state, the `bba` DID method defines only one storage type (Ardor Cloud Storage).

 In the following, `bba` DID method compliant account properties are called DID attestations.
 An account property is `bba` DID method compliant if it aligns to the data model described in the DID Attestation Data Fields section and is self-set.
-A self-set account property is a property where sender and receiver accounts are identical.
+A self-set account property is a property in which sender and receiver accounts are identical.

 ## DID Attestation Data Fields